hbjpn/fumen/README.md

 # Fumen

-Fumen is a lightweight markup language and rendering engine for music leadsheet creation with simple, easy and intuitive syntax, supporting various types of compoents used in popular music's leadsheet such as chord symbols, rhythm slashes, rest marks, repeat marks, rehearsal marks, comments, lyrics.
+Fumen is a lightweight markup language and rendering engine for chord and rhthm chart with simple, easy and intuitive syntax, supporting various types of compoents used in popular music's chord and rhythm chart such as chord symbols, rhythm slashes, rest marks, repeat marks, rehearsal marks, comments, lyrics.

-Differnt from the other sheetmusic redenring softwares, Fumen is **specialized for creating quick chord and rhythm chart based leadsheets** which is oftenly used in popular music contexts.
+Differnt from the other sheetmusic redenring softwares, Fumen is **specialized for creating quick chord and rhythm chart** which is oftenly used in popular music contexts.

 ## Quick start